 As my work on career-long growth and development for college teachers progresses, I continue to fret about the haphazard way we take care of our instructional health.
 To begin (and this is not our fault), we work hard and are way too busy.
 Whether it’s teaching five courses a semester or teaching less but having a research agenda that must be moving forward and continuously productive, we have precious little time for another thing other than the strenuous motions required to keep our heads above water.

 Against the backdrop of these strenuous job requirements (to say nothing of obligations at home), we must preserve and protect our vitality as teachers.
-I chose the work backdrop purposefully.
-Many times our busyness becomes an excuse for not participating in a faculty development workshop, not joining a pedagogical reading group and not even being able to spend five minutes with a colleague who wants to talk about cheating without standing on one foot and then the other.
+I chose the word “backdrop” purposefully.
+Many times our busyness becomes an excuse for not participating in a faculty development workshop, not joining a pedagogical reading group, and not even being able to spend five minutes with a colleague who wants to talk about something happening in her classroom.
 We find time for what is most important, but often our instructional vitality does not make the cut.

 For too long we have assumed that by force of will we can make it through semester after semester.
 Like someone out of shape climbing too fast, we gasp for air between semesters, over spring break or on that two week family vacation, but it’s never enough.
 Two weeks into the next semester and the tiredness descends.

 Persistent tiredness evolves into something more sinister.
 I would venture that we all know faculty who trudge to class without enthusiasm, who are happiest when students don’t show up for office hours, and who end up disconnected from content they once loved and students who now more than ever need teachers committed to learning.
 The question about them, which is really about us, is how long were they just tired before burnout set in?